supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

 After completing this lab, you will be able to complete the following exercises:

-- Add guest users to the directory
+- Exercise 1 - Add guest users to the directory
-- Invite guest users in bulk
+- Exercise 2 - Invite guest users in bulk

 #### Estimated time: 20 minutes